rjgraffham/nixos-config-server/README.md

 - `simple-nginx` provides options under `services.nginx.simpleVhosts` to allow terse definition of a number of types of vhosts with SSL-by-default (using ACME certificate provisioning).

+### `overlays`

+Overlays to be applied to nixpkgs.
+One overlay per nix file, defined directly at the top level of that file.

 ### `nix`